After you select one of our pool packages, you have to select options. The cover, the heater and the concrete are the basics - pure Tier I decisions!

 A heater will almost double the time during which you can use your pool.

 All of our gas heaters have a digital control and electronic ignition.
 While initially more expensive, also ask about Heat Pumps for low cost over time and can also cool!
 Check out Pentair heaters here.
 For a discussion of heating options and costs, click here.
-For a third party discussion of the pros and cons of Pentair vs Hayward vs Zodiac/Jandy, click here (Perma is in general agreement with this article and that is why we are a Pentair dealer rather than Zodiac or Hayward).

 We are especially proud of our regular concrete and exposed aggregate installed by our own concrete crew.
 We also subcontract for a full array of specialty concrete including stamped concrete and textured overlay decks.
 The below picture is an example of stamped concrete and there are many stamped concrete and spray deck colors and design options.